quadrat_correlation_matrix#

 exclude_boundariesquery-like, optional

-Query specifying the internal boundaries (i.e., excluded regions within the shapes defined by include_boundaries) within which to perform the QCM.
+Specifies internal boundaries (excluded regions within the shapes defined by include_boundaries).
 Can be a list or array of object indices, a muspan query, or None.
 Default is None.

 boundary_exclude_distancefloat, optional

-Buffer to exclude objects located within boundary_exclude_distance from the boundaries.
-Defaults to 0.
+Buffer distance to exclude objects located near boundaries.
+Default is 0.

 regions_collection_namestr, optional